Brareyesb15/whatsapp_chatbot/readme.md

   **Method Used:**

   - **Method Name:** `listAgents`
+  - **Functionality:**
-  - **Functionality:** - Sends a request to retrieve a list of all available agents. - Returns the result of the agent list.
+    - Sends a request to retrieve a list of all available agents.
+    - Returns the result of the agent list.

 **Update Agent:**

 - `/updateAgent`: Update properties of a specific agent.

   Example: `/updateAgent agentId:123, property1:value1,property2:value2`

-  _Importante: separa por comas las propiedades a cambiar y solo los valores que quieras cambiar._
+  _Important: Separate by commas the properties to change and only the values you want to change._

   **Method Used:**